The Genius of Nature

 Philosopher Michael Polanyi once pondered this question: “If mankind disappeared from the earth, what would change?”
 He decided the biggest change would be that the production of machines would immediately end.
 No new machines would be made until intelligent beings returned.
 Machines are always the products of human activity.
 Nature can’t do it.
 But if machines are always products of intelligent activity, then who made the molecular machines we find in cells?

-Seeing God through what he’s created is a key ingredient for our faith.
-I think the solid assurance that you’re here on purpose, and not by accident may be the cornerstone.
+Seeing God through what he’s created is a key ingredient for faith.
+I think the solid assurance that you’re here on purpose, and not by accident reinforces that.
 Just as Paul said, God’s eternal power and divine nature can be clearly seen from what he has made.
 That’s even more true today thanks to the ID perspective.
+If you have a basic understanding of ID, your faith is strengthened by knowing that science doesn’t contradict it.
+Also, it’s hard to walk away from your Creator if you’re convinced that materialism isn’t an option.

 ID points beyond just the necessary existence of our creator to the genius of his creation.
-One book changed my perspective in this area profoundly: A Meaningful World, by Benjamin Wiker and Jonathan Witt.
+One book profoundly changed my perspective in this area: A Meaningful World, by Benjamin Wiker and Jonathan Witt.

 After reading it I began to see the natural world as more than amazing and fascinating; it’s also a work of Genius.
 I’m going to try to bring that out in all the topics I write about in this Nature portion of my blog.
-I’ll be recommending books at the end of each topic coming up; if you only have time to read one, make it A Meaningful World.
+I’ll be recommending books at the end of each topic; but if you only have time to read one, make it A Meaningful World.